Pendolino: United States

-In August 2016, Amtrak and Alstom unveiled the new Avelia Liberty that will take passengers between Washington, D.C. and Boston, MA as part of a Northeast Corridor rehabilitation project starting in 2021, replacing the aged Acela Express.
+In August 2016, Amtrak and Alstom unveiled the new Avelia Liberty that will take passengers between Washington, D.C., and Boston as part of a Northeast Corridor rehabilitation project starting in 2021, replacing the aged Acela Express.
 The train has safety features that comply with Federal Railroad Administration standards, along with greater comfort, more capacity, built in Wi-Fi, Tiltronix, and with speeds up to 180 mph.

 Greece

 In 2019, Greek railway operator company TrainOSE, a subsidiary of Italian company Ferrovie dello Stato Italiane, purchased 5 ETR 470 high-speed trains, previously used on Frecciabianca railway services in Italy, to be deployed on the Athens-Thessaloniki high-speed railway.
-The trains originally had a 3 kV DC equipment, which was replaced by a 25 kV 50 Hz equipment, to match Greek railway standards and were fitted with ETCS onboard equipment.
+The trains originally had 3 kV DC equipment, which was replaced by 25 kV 50 Hz equipment, to match Greek railway standards and were fitted with ETCS onboard equipment.
 The first unit arrived in Greece in January 2021.
 Express passenger services started in early 2022 on the Athens-Thessaloniki mainline.

 Cancelled orders

 In 1998, CFR of Romania announced its intent to order two Pendolinos by the end of the year, and wanted to sign another agreement about the local production of 19 more units under a license agreement the next year.
 However, these plans were not followed up.

 In 2002, ZSSK of Slovakia considered purchasing four Pendolinos, in close cooperation with ČD of the Czech Republic.
 The trains were to run as ZSSK class 650.
 This project was given up in 2004 for lack of funds.

 The Ukrainian Railways announced its intent to buy seven Pendolinos for the UEFA Euro 2012 in 2008, but failed to secure the financing later on.
-Consequentialy, in 2011, ten South Korean-built HRCS2 trains were later purchased by Ukraine.
+Consequentially, in 2011, ten South Korean-built HRCS2 trains were later purchased by Ukraine.